yashsinha1611/sfdocs_Build_AI/docs/Integrations/hcp_consul.md

 ## Configuring StatsD plugin

 The `config.yaml` file under `/opt/sfagent/` contains all configuration information for sfAgent.
 Edit this config file and add profile key, tags (Hostnames, Application Names, Project Names),  and the StatsD plugin configuration details under `metrics` as provided in the code block below.
-A default rules file is provided under `/opt/sfagent/rules/consul_envoy_rules.txt`.
+Default rules file is provided under `/opt/sfagent/statsd_rules/`.
 In the `config.yaml` file, you may find other plugins pre populated by sfAgent.

+To monitor envoy metrics use

+`/opt/sfagent/statsd_rules/envoy_rules.txt`

+To monitor consul metrics use

+`/opt/sfagent/statsd_rules/consul_rules.txt`

+To monitor consul and envoy metric use

+`opt/sfagent/statsd_rules/consul_envoy_rules.txt`

 ```yaml
 key: <input_profile_key_from_snappyflow_account>